sofa-framework/doc/35_Plugins/50_Usual_plugins/50_Using_CUDA.md

             (for RadixSort) Note: THRUST is included in CUDA SDK 4.0+, it is recommended to use it if available
-    -   If you want to use some of the more advanced features of Cuda, such as atomics for floats, you should can set the CUDA\_NVCC\_FLAGS option to --ptxas-options=-v -arch sm\_12, changing sm\_12 to whatever Compute Capabilities you graphics card supports.
-See ([link](https://developer.nvidia.com/cuda-gpus)s) for a table of Compute Capabilities.
+    -   If you want to use some of the more advanced features of Cuda, such as atomics for floats, you can set the CUDA\_NVCC\_FLAGS option to --ptxas-options=-v -arch sm\_12, changing sm\_12 to whatever Compute Capabilities you graphics card supports.
+See ([link](https://developer.nvidia.com/cuda-gpus)) for a table of Compute Capabilities.
 -   Configure, Generate, and compile